quanterk/pgn_summarization_for_baidu_competition/README.md

 # pgn_for_baidu_competition

-this repository is for one summarization and inference competition launched by baidu.
+this repository is for one summarization and inference competition using pytorch launched by baidu.

 details can be found from：    https://aistudio.baidu.com/aistudio/competition/detail/3.